 (L)- Squad members rotate positions as Logistics Person

-Brief overview of function Assigned to the members of a CSSR squad.
+A brief overview of functions Assigned to the members of a CSSR squad.

-Update the CP on progress end completed tasks.
+- Update the CP on the progress end completed tasks.

-Request to the Squad Leader the resources necessary to complete the task.
+- Request the Squad Leader the resources necessary to complete the task.

 The Logistics position is a rotating position within the squad.
 He/she is responsible for the tools, equipment and accessories and other resources; squad members will take turns assuming this responsibility.

-Tools and equipment very important to maintain in proper working condition and ready for mobilization to work site.
+Tools and equipment are very important to maintain in proper working condition and ready for mobilization to the work site.

 Make general transportation arrangements.